KyleKing/TeamBIKES/README.md

 Our lock was built to push the boundaries of the technology for stationless bikeshares.
 We wanted to explore the potential of the "new kid on the block" framework, Meteor; push the boundaries of XBee modules as a campus-wide mesh network; and design a user experience around a convenient and secure smartlock.
 While the foundation for a bikeshare, this lock would make the most sense to stationless bikeshare operators seeking to improve user value, while reducing system costs.

-However, if we were to build this bikelock into a bikeshare, we conducted preliminary research into initial installation costs and branding.
+However, if we were to build this bike lock into a bikeshare, we conducted preliminary research into initial installation costs and branding.
 Our brand was specific to the Maryland campus that we started on.
 We were inspired by the "redbars" that would appear in between classes as a warning that a student would have difficulty in arriving on time.
 This would often appear when a class was on North Campus, but the student's next class was on South Campus and there would only be a ten minute gap to traverse the campus.
 Our bikeshare was meant to solve transportation issues exactly like this.

 ![RedBar Schedule](README/Technology_Images/RedBar_Schedule.png)